websoftlab/tint-ui/packages/form-grid/README.md

 - `onReset` - The onReset function.
 After successful form submission, another submission is only possible after calling this function.
 The complete flag is reset when this function is called.
 - `onSubmit` - The onSubmit function.
 It is a form event handler that is automatically attached to the form inside FormGrid, but can be used manually if FormGrid is not used and implemented differently.

+## Tools

+- `addFormFieldAdapter` - Function to add a form field adapter.
+Used to add a form field adapter to the form grid.
+- `addFormFieldAdapterAsync` - Function to add an asynchronous form field adapter.
+Used to add an asynchronous form field adapter to the form grid.
+- `hasFormFieldAdapter` - Function to check if a form field adapter exists.
+Used to check if a form field adapter exists in the form grid.

 ## License

 MIT